a-b-street/abstreet/README.md

 # A/B Street

-Ever been on a bus stuck in traffic, wondering why there are cars parked on the road instead of a bus lane?
+Ever been stuck in traffic on a bus, wondering why is there legal street parking instead of a dedicated bus lane?
 A/B Street is a game exploring how small changes to a city affect the movement of drivers, cyclists, transit users, and pedestrians.

 - Play on
   [Windows](https://github.com/dabreegster/abstreet/releases/download/v0.2.0a/abstreet_windows_v0_2_0d.zip),